Mickey Jones: Acting career

 After the breakup of The First Edition in 1976, Jones pursued a full-time career in acting.
-As a character actor, he would make many appearances on television and film, such as being part of the cast of Flo, the short-lived spin-off to the CBS sitcom Alice, his role as a crooked mechanic/sheriff in National Lampoon's Vacation and his role as Chris Farber, the associate of Ham Tyler (Michael Ironside) in the miniseries and weekly television series, V. Jones also played a murdering biker in one episode of 21 Jump Street and was killed off himself by the henchmen of the man he initially had done the killing for.
+As a character actor, he would make many appearances in television and film.
+His early work included guest starring roles on shows such as The Rockford Files, The Incredible Hulk, Charlie’s Angels, The Dukes of Hazzard, CHiPs, M*A*S*H and Simon & Simon, and being a part of the cast of Flo, the short-lived spin-off to the CBS sitcom Alice.
+He was also known for his role as a crooked mechanic/sheriff in National Lampoon's Vacation (1983), and his role as Chris Farber, the associate of Ham Tyler (Michael Ironside) in the miniseries and weekly television series, V.

+Jones also played a murdering biker in one episode of 21 Jump Street and was killed off himself by the henchmen of the man he initially had done the killing for.
 Later, Jones would have a cameo in Ironside's film Total Recall (1990).
 Jones had no scenes with Ironside – he played a Martian miner on a train with Doug Quaid (Arnold Schwarzenegger).

+From 1991 to 1999, Jones had a recurring role as Pete Bilker (of K&B Construction) on the ABC sitcom Home Improvement.
 In 1992, he played a small but memorable role in the television show Northern Exposure episode "Heroes" as Chris Stevens' (John Corbett) deceased mentor, Brian Grady "Tooley" O'Toole, who is delivered to Chris in a wooden box.
+Other television appearances included ALF, Baywatch, Step by Step, Married... with Children, Boy Meets World, and Lizzie McGuire.

-He appeared as the subway riding biker in a Breath Savers commercial and had a recurring role as Pete Bilker(of K&B Construction) on the ABC sitcom Home Improvement.
+He appeared as the subway riding biker in a Breath Savers commercial.
 In 1996, he appeared in Sling Blade as the drummer in the band (a prominent speaking part in the band scenes), and Tin Cup, with fellow character actor Dennis Burkley.
 He and Burkley were commonly mistaken for each other.

+In 2003, he appeared as Scooter in the musical film The Fighting Temptations, which costarred Cuba Gooding, Jr., Beyoncé Knowles, and Steve Harvey.
 In 2005, he contributed to the documentary, No Direction Home: Bob Dylan.
-From 2011 to 2014, he had a recurring role on the television show Justified, as Rodney "Hot Rod" Dunham, a marijuana distributor who ran a small band of criminals.
+From 2011 to 2014, he had a recurring role on the FX television show Justified, as Rodney "Hot Rod" Dunham, a marijuana distributor who ran a small band of criminals.